JuliaImages/ImageCore.jl/docs/src/views.md

 views simply reference it.

 Maybe you're used to having the color channel be the last dimension, rather than the first.
-We can achieve that using `permuteddimsview`:
+We can achieve that using `PermutedDimsArray`:

 ```@meta
 DocTestSetup = quote